Mjavala/muri-frontend/readme.md

 And much [more](https://hasura.io/docs/1.0/graphql/core/index.html).

-### Setting up HTTPS/SSL
+### HASURA HTTPS/SSL
-You may have noticed that the Hasura console only works via http and not HTTPS, lets fix that.
+The Hasura console currently only works via http, for best security practices, SSL/HTTPS must be added.
 Note that this tutorial is via Caddy, however Hasura works with other webservers like Nginx and Apache.
-To add SSL, you'll need to point a [domain](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) you own to your droplet ip.
+To add SSL, a [domain](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars)  needs to point droplet ip.
 It can't be done via just an IP address.

-From there, go to ``/etc/hasura`` and edit the Caddyfile to reflect the following:
+After updating DNS and succesfully pointing the domain to the VPS go to ``/etc/hasura`` and edit the Caddyfile to reflect the following:
 ```
 {YOUR_DOMAIN_HERE} {
   reverse_proxy graphql-engine:8080